nikola-bodrozic/load-balancer/README.md

-# nginex as LoadBalancer and node as web app
+# nginex as LoadBalancer in front of two Node apps

 `docker-compose up`

-<localhost:8080> refresh to see hostname of docker container.
+LoadBalancer IP is <http://localhost:8080> refresh to see hostname of docker container.

-## Inside Node containers
+### Inside Node containers

 ```shell